aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/known-issues.md

 ## Upgrade known issues
-The following issues can result in error during the ASEA to LZA upgrade.
+The following issues can result in errors during the ASEA to LZA upgrade and should be fixed in the LZA configuration files before starting the LZA installation.

 ### Error: Transit Gateway static route already exist